bsmg/beat-saber-community-wiki/modding/intro.md

 ![Modding Plugin Properties](/uploads/modding/modding-plugin-properties.png "Modding Plugin Properties")

+While you're at it, make sure your Target Framework (Shown above) is above `4.6`, if you're using BSIPA.
+You can just set it to the highest in that dropdown, such as `4.7.1`.

 # Changing copy directory

 If you are using Kyle1413's BS Template, it comes with a built in post-build event that attempts to copy your built file to: